 By default, you will set up your Search Configuration via the UI in the Yext platform.
 The UI will allow you to quickly set up a configuration that pulls in the relevant verticals, entities, searchable fields (more to come on this!), synonyms, hardcoded prompts, and more.

 Within the platform, you can optionally edit the configuration in JSON.
 Simply click “Edit as JSON” within the configuration and begin making edits.
 Make sure to always save your configuration edits before toggling between UI and JSON formats.
 You can learn more about JSON syntax in the JSON Module.

 The UI and JSON editor will always mirror each other and be in sync.
 Ultimately, it will be your choice on how you want to edit the configuration, either through the UI or with JSON syntax.
 Throughout the training, we will provide guidance on how to edit the configuration with either method.

 Navigating to the Search Configuration

-As a reminder, the Search Configuration lives under the Answers > Experiences tab in the platform.
-The Home page will land you directly on a full screen Experience Preview.
+As a reminder, the Search Configuration lives under Answers > All Experiences in the platform.
+Once an experience is selected, the Home page will land you directly on a full screen Experience Preview.